hkpeaks/peakrs/README.md

 ## Command List

-   #### Double quote represents the syntax of the data transformation framework
+   #### Double quote represents the syntax of the data transformation framework.
+   #### Vector is table in vector format, meta_info is the meta_info of the vector and processing.

    vector, meta_info = add_column(vector, meta_info, "column, column => math(new_col_name)")